 Diet For Ulcerative Colitis

-2. PRIMROSE OIL: Consumption of primrose oil for six months as a complement to an ulcerative colitis diet has been shown to affect the disease’s course positively.
+2. PRIMROSE OIL: Consumption of primrose oil for six months as a complement to an ulcerative colitis diet has been shown to positively affect the disease’s course.

 3. FISH OIL: In one study, ulcerative colitis patients treated with omega-three fatty acids for four months showed signs of improvement to the point of even gaining weight during this period.
-Other studies show that the use of fish oil reduces recidivism (reappearance of acute symptoms) of ulcerative colitis but did not prevent it or produce evident improvement.
+Other studies show that using fish oil reduces recidivism (reappearance of acute symptoms) of ulcerative colitis but does not prevent it or produce evident improvement.

 Foods to Avoid With Ulcerative Colitis